This is a guest post by Amber Bradshaw of the Coastal Homestead.

 - Cats and dogs typically need 1 gallon for 3 days.

 Fill your tub, coolers, water jugs, and containers.
 We also have a 20,000 gallon pool with salt water and a Salt-Water Distiller we can use if needed.
+Another option, is a 55 gal drinking potable water drum with pump and roller base.
+Fill it with your fresh water before the storm.
+Have a way to filter water.
+Consider the Big Berkey and the LifeStraw.

 Hurricane Prep #4 – Cash

 Always have cash on hand.
 Banks will close early to allow their employees to evacuate as well, so you need to get there early.
 ATM’s can quickly run out in a disaster situation.
+Remember though, cash won't get you supplies when they are sold out.
+Preparation is key.

 Hurricane Prep #5 – Food